Death and funeral of Prince Philip, Duke of Edinburgh: United Kingdom

 The prime minister, former prime ministers, the leader of the opposition, and the first ministers expressed condolences.
 The House of Commons was recalled a day early after its Easter break, on 12 April, to allow MPs to pay tribute.
 The House of Lords was already due to sit on that day.
 The Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly members also paid their tributes at meetings on the same day.
 Local election campaigns were also suspended.
 They resumed after the House of Commons members paid their tributes before pausing again on the day of the funeral.

 Gun salutes were fired across the UK, in Gibraltar, and on warships, including HMS Diamond and HMS Montrose, at sea.
 Sporting bodies modified their programmes as a mark of respect.
-On 11 April, a service of remembrance was held at Canterbury Cathedral by Archbishop Justin Welby.
+On 11 April a service of remembrance was held at Canterbury Cathedral by Archbishop Justin Welby.
 Similar services were held across the UK.

-Alderman Bill Keery, a DUP councillor, was suspended from the party after making reference to "grooming" when speaking about the first meeting between the Duke and the Queen when she was 13.
+Alderman Bill Keery, a Democratic Unionist Party councillor, was suspended from the party after making reference to "grooming" when speaking about the first meeting between the Duke and the Queen when she was 13.

-In May 2021, the Royal Mail honoured Philip by issuing four black and white stamps depicting him at various stages of his life.
-The following month, HM Treasury unveiled a new special limited-edition £5 coin bearing Philip's portrait on Armed Forces Day, with the design approved by the Duke back in 2008.
+In May 2021 Royal Mail honoured Philip by issuing four black-and-white stamps depicting him at various stages of his life.
+The following month HM Treasury unveiled a new special limited-edition £5 coin bearing Philip's portrait on Armed Forces Day; the design was approved by the Duke in 2008.
 The exhibition "Prince Philip: A Celebration" at Windsor Castle and a complementary exhibition at the Palace of Holyroodhouse went on display in June and July respectively to mark what would have been Philip's 100th birthday.

 Following the Duke's death, the Rutland Lieutenancy announced plans for creating the Duke of Edinburgh Memorial Orchard at the Rutland Showground in tribute to Philip's environmental activism.
 Its final tree was planted by his cousin Prince Richard in November 2021 and a bas relief of Philip was unveiled on the same day.

 Public

 Due to restrictions during the COVID-19 pandemic, members of the public were advised not to leave flowers, and a notice marking the Duke's death outside Buckingham Palace was removed to avoid crowds forming around it.
 Despite this, over a hundred floral and card tributes were placed at the Palace gates, and thousands gathered to pay their respects.
-An elegy was published by Poet Laureate, Simon Armitage to mark the Duke's death.
+An elegy was published by the British Poet Laureate, Simon Armitage, to mark the Duke's death.

 The heavy coverage of the death, particularly by the BBC, received some public criticism.
-On 15 April, it was announced that the BBC received 109,741 complaints about their handling of the Duke's death, the majority of which was reported to be criticism that the coverage was excessive.
-As a result, the BBC's coverage of the Duke's death has been the most widely complained-about piece of programming in its history.
+On 15 April it was announced that the BBC received 109,741 complaints about their handling of the Duke's death, the majority of which was reported to be criticism that the coverage was excessive.
+As a result, the BBC's coverage of the Duke's death has been the most-widely-complained-about programming in its history.